 If a person takes in more than their body uses, they generally begin to gain weight.
 If a person takes in less than their body requires, they generally start to lose weight.

-If, over a prolonged period, foods rich in simple sugars are a primary source of excess calories, a person is at risk of:
+If, over a prolonged period, foods rich in simple sugars are a primary source of excess calories, a person is

 - sleep apnea